cloudmesh-community/fa18-523-57/paper/paper.md

 easier for the deep learning implementors, several frameworks which have the deep learning algorithms, in a less complex and easy to use format.
 PyTorch is one such deep learning framework which is in popular use due to its core language being python.
-This paper aims to introduce PyTorch and to enable users to install and start using PyTorch to work on some basic deep learning models or algorithms.
+This paper aims to introduce PyTorch and to enable users to understand the role PyTorch plays in faster implementation of Deep Learning algorithms.

 ## Introduction